emmabernstein1/Olympic-Medals/README.md

 By hovering over the data points, you can see the country's total medal count from the past ten Summer Olympic games.

 ![alt text](https://github.com/emmabernstein1/Olympic-Medals/blob/master/Screen%20Shot%202019-03-03%20at%208.01.24%20PM.png)

+While the purpose of this project was to build a dashboard to visualize the data, the relational database that we created could be utilized for further statistical analysis.